With Professor Bob Brier, Egyptologist, and Art Historian Patricia Remler

 $11,995.00 (per person, double occupancy) includes round trip airfare from New York’s JFK to Cairo, Egypt and the Egyptian internal flights; all hotels; most meals (as listed in the itinerary); ground transportation; and entry fees.

 Cost Does Not Include: A separate donation check for $150.00 to “The Epigraphic Survey”; passport or visa fees; airport taxes; beverages or food not included on regular menus; laundry; excess baggage charges; personal tips; alcoholic drinks; telephone, email, and fax charges; or other items of a personal nature.

-Abu Simbel Extension: TO BE ANNOUNCED per person, includes roundtrip airfare to Abu Simbel from Aswan; ground transportation; and entry fees.
+Abu Simbel Extension: $545.00 per person, includes roundtrip airfare to Abu Simbel from Aswan; ground transportation; and entry fees.